Photography Tour in Salem

-Use this page as a starting point for a Salem walking tour, a free self-guided route, or the Roamee app for Salem.
+Use this page as a starting point for a Salem walking tour, a free route, or the Roamee app for Salem.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 The downtown is compact and walkable.
 October is extremely crowded due to Halloween tourism — visit in May or September for the same sites without the crowds.